polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

   - Smart Contracts
 ---

-Decentralized applications are most often written as **smart contracts**.
+As you learned in [Blockchain basics](/main-docs/fundamentals/blockchain-basics/) decentralized applications are most often written as **smart contracts**.
 Although Substrate is primarily a framework and toolkit for building custom blockchains, it can also provide a platform for smart contracts.
 This tutorial demonstrates how to build a basic smart contract to run on a Substrate-based chain.
 In this tutorial, you'll explore using ink! as a programming language for writing Rust-based smart contracts.